ptaconet/modisfast/README.md

 res_dl <- mf_download_data(urls, parallel = T)
 ```

-**3/ And finally, open the data in R as a `terra::SpatRaster` object
+**3/ And finally, import the data in R as a `terra::SpatRaster` object
 using the function `mf_import_data()`** ( :warning: see
 [here](https://ptaconet.github.io/modisfast/articles/get_started.html#warning-import)
 why you should use this function, instead of the original